-Just because it can be kept 'fresh' doesn’t mean it maintains its nutritional value.
-Take those yummy green peas still in the pod you picked yesterday and kept in the fridge overnight ready for you to pod and cook for tonight's dinner...
-61% of its vitamin C is gone by the time it lands on your plate?
+Just because fruit and vegetables can be kept 'fresh' doesn’t mean they maintain their nutritional value.
+Take those yummy green peas you picked yesterday, kept in the fridge overnight and ready for you to pod and cook for tonight's dinner...
+Did you know 61% of its vitamin C is gone by the time it lands on your plate?
 Devastated!

-So which method best preserves the nutritional value?
+Which method best preserves the nutritional value?

-So what's the impact of dehydration?
+So, what's the impact of dehydration?

 It definitely helps that we just add water to our shots and shake them before we knock them back - no subjecting them to the secondary process of cooking.
 Not only do the ingredients provide some of the highest nutrient levels found in plants, but they also lose very few of them on their journey from the garden to our gut.
 More nutrition means more energy, which explains why they are so powerful.

 While you still can't beat fresh from your garden, eaten raw and immediately, it's clear that freeze-drying is the next best thing.

 If you’ve not tried our superfoods before then we recommend starting with our Get Started Pack which is the ultimate combination of red and green plant superfoods.

 If you're a returning Shotster head over to the Online Store.

 For more, check out our reviews page or contact us.

 The Double Shot combines the energy boost of boysenberries and blackcurrants with the micro-nutrients and proven health benefits of green plant food.